JJehyun/Data-Labeling-Platform/README.md

 cd client && yarn run build && cd ..
 ```

-Now you can run the server app in prod mode serving the client build:

 ```bash
 env PORT=80 NODE_ENV=production node server/src/index.js
 ```

-## Config

-The following environment variables can be tweaked:

-- `PORT` - the part the app is served on (dev, prod)
-- `API_PORT` - to differentiate the port for the API to run on (should be only used in dev)
-- `UPLOADS_PATH` - absolute path where the app stores uploaded images, defaults to server's folder 'uploads'
-- `DATABASE_FILE_PATH` - absolute path of the file where the app stores the SQLite data.
-Defaults to `database.sqlite` in the server folder
-- `ADMIN_PASSWORD` - sets a simple password on all non-labeler actions (stored in a hased form).

 ## Run in Docker